 More Info: Located at the Rome Cavalieri, A Waldorf Astoria Hotel

 Ad HocRistorante Ad Hoc, with its romantic setting, is the perfect restaurant to relax after a stroll in the city center of Rome.
 Choose from a menu with typical Roman and Mediterranean dishes and well-reputed wines.
 Ad Hoc is also popular among locals and national celebrities.

 Ristorante TemaExperience fine dining in one of the most ancient districts of Rome.
 Whether you prefer fish or meat, Ristorante Tema offers your protein of choice of the best quality and prepares it to perfection.
 Even if the restaurant is known for fine dining, the service is warm and relaxing.

 Read More...Address: Via Panisperna 96/98, Rome

-Sakana SushiIf you're yearning for something other than Italian food, Sakana Sushi is the place to go.
-In an oriental setting, traditional Japanese dishes are served.
-If you feel having your meal in a nearby park or just somewhere outside, Sakana Sushi also provides a takeaway menu to choose from.
+Sakana SushiIf you are yearning for something other than Italian food, Sakana Sushi is the place to go.
+In a hip oriental setting, classic sushi, dumplings, and tempura are served from a conveyor belt.
+And if you feel like having your meal in a nearby park or just somewhere outside, Sakana Sushi also provides a takeaway menu.